 The ABC Murders is a 1936 mystery novel by Agatha Christie, often considered to be one of her best works.
-Hercule Poirot has received a letter after retirement, daring him to solve a case before a victim for every letter of the alphabet is killed (and it's not a Spoiler Title
+Hercule Poirot has received a letter after retirement, daring him to solve a case before a victim for every letter of the alphabet is killed (and it's not a Spoiler Title).

-This detective mystery provides examples of:
+This novel provides examples of:

 - Calling Card: The murderer leaves a book of railway timetables at the scene of each murder.
 The book in question, naming all the stations in Britain in alphabetical order, is known as an ABC.